kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 #### Distraction then drugging

-- It is my view, the *blowing in the face* routine was a distraction technique used by criminals to drug people, and I was drugged immediately probably with a dissolving patch on any visible skin or perhaps powder in my ear.
+- It is my view, the *blowing in the face* routine is a distraction technique used by criminals to drug people, and I was drugged immediately probably with a dissolving patch on any visible skin or perhaps powder in my ear.
 - I don't remember anything more about the evening until much later when I wake up in my bed in a state of terror.

 ### Stalker activity